 The film has already gained much support, both domestically and abroad.
-So much so that Taiwan’s Minister of Culture has already made the decision that “The Assassin” will serve as Taiwan’s entry for Best Picture at the Academy Awards later this year.
+Taiwan’s Minister of Culture has entered “The Assassin” as Taiwan’s entry for Best Picture at the Academy Awards.

 “‘The Assassin’ was selected because the film’s technical aspect has reached a pinnacle,” the minister said in a statement.
 “The film conveys a classical atmosphere and humanity through its cinematography, lighting, art direction and character modeling.”